RadicallyUprooted/iaf_task/README.md

 3. Custom initialization of the output layer for `self.ar_net` (which is `m2` and `s2`) matters in case when we don't use the invertible BatchNorm in the transforms, so I left it commented out.
 4. `layers = 12` with flips included.
 5. `torch.optim.AdamW(..., lr=5e-3, weight_decay=0)` seems to be a more modern choice.
 I tried different `weight_decay` values, which of course affect the training, but decided to stick with zero.
 Also note that when `weight_decay=0`, AdamW is equivalent to Adam.
-6. `torch.optim.lr_scheduler.ExponentialLR(..., gamma=0.9998)` for the decay to happen a bit sooner, since we start with a relatively high learning rate.
+6. `torch.optim.lr_scheduler.ExponentialLR(..., gamma=0.9998)` for the decay to happen a bit later, since we start with a relatively high learning rate and the model seems to benefit from it.
 7. `batch_size=2048`.

 # Additional notes